pusher/pusher-js/README.markdown

     bin/karma                # runs both unit and integration tests

 All configured browsers will be automatically opened and will run all tests.
 Testacular also re-executes all specs on file changes.
 After you close the server, browsers will get shut down too.

-### Old framework

-There are still some tests in the old framework, though they will be removed in the future.
-Open `test/sane/index.html` and click run to execute the suite.